fkohl04/framework-performance/README.md

 Trying to compare the performance of frameworks in such a system would be very hard, because there are simply too many parameters.
-In order to eliminate any side effect and achieve comparability, we will reduce the test setup to the smallest possible constellation that still represents the built-in networking capabilities, used threading models and load handling capabilities of the tested frameworks.
-For this we will reduce the count of dependencies to a single external dependency.
+In order to eliminate any side effect and achieve comparability, we will reduce the test setup to the smallest possible setup that still represents the built-in networking capabilities, used threading models and load handling capabilities of the tested frameworks.
+For this, we will reduce the amount of dependencies to a single external dependency.

 ![](./assets/DependenciesForPerformanceTest.png)

-The test setup is now easy enough for a comparison.
+The test setup is now simple enough for a comparison.
 But we also have to make sure that the test is meaningful by assuring that we are really measuring the performance of the service under test.
 This performance shall not be influenced by our test setup: